willviles/Immerse/README.md

 ```

 ## Custom components
-Custom Immerse.js components will be available for anyone to develop in the near future once the documentation is up to speed!
-Follow <a href="https://twitter.com/willviles" title="Will Viles Twitter @willviles" target="_blank">@willviles</a> for regular updates on Immerse.
+Custom Immerse.js components will be available for anyone to develop in the near future once the API is locked down and documentation is up to speed!
+Follow <a href="https://twitter.com/willviles" title="Will Viles Twitter @willviles" target="_blank">@willviles</a> for updates.

 ## Future Developments
 &#10004; Section hash state management.
 &#10004; YouTube modal windows.
 &#9744; Vimeo modal windows.
 &#9744; Set of easily-attachable modal window open/close animations.
 &#9744; Set of easily-attachable section transitions.
 Inspiration <a href="http://codyhouse.co/gem/page-scroll-effects/" title="Codyhouse page scroll effects" target="_blank">here</a>.
 &#9744; Option to use history.pushState as well as history.replaceState.

 *Got a feature request?
 Tweet it to <a href="https://twitter.com/willviles" title="Will Viles Twitter @willviles" target="_blank">here</a>.*